Skip to main content

 Microsoft Flight Simulator 2024 was developed by Asobo Studio.

-Microsoft Flight Simulator 2024 has received neutral reviews from players.
+Microsoft Flight Simulator 2024 has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked this game for its story but disliked it for its stability.

-Microsoft Flight Simulator 2024 is a single player game with multiplayer support.
+Microsoft Flight Simulator 2024 is a single player game.

-Similar games include Microsoft Flight Simulator, Forza Motorsport, X-Plane 12, Flight Sim World, Cities: Skylines 2 and others.
+Similar games include Microsoft Flight Simulator, X-Plane 12, Cities: Skylines 2, Kerbal Space Program 2, Forza Motorsport and others.